-In this post, I’d like to walk you through some of the ways journey maps can add invaluable new insights to your understanding of your customers, your product and your organization.
+In this post, I will walk you through some of the ways journey maps can add invaluable new insights to any product manager’s understanding of their customers, product, and organization.
 When you’re finished reading, I’m hoping you’ll want to head straight over to your marketing team to start collaborating on your own customer journey map — or several of them.

 Journey maps tell the step-by-step story, usually in a visual way, of some aspect of your customer’s experience.

 You could develop a journey map, for example, to document your user onboarding process.
 Such a journey map might begin with the first contact your prospect has with your company, through the process of filling out the free trial form, to the first interactions with the product itself, to every follow-up contact your sales reps have with the prospect.
 It might also include detail about the lag time between each of these steps and any educational information the sales team sent to the prospect in between.